sacnorthern/Arduino-EeValues/README.md

 It compiles nicely ; however, it requires two other libraries:

 0. crc8 ( Crc8 )
-0. CrunchyNoodles Utilities ( CnUtils ) for debugging.
+0. CrunchyNoodles Utilities ( CnUtils ) , for debugging.

-Both of these are available in my user area on (https://github.com/sacnorthern/) .
+Both of these are available in my user area on (https://github.com/sacnorthern/)[SacNOrthern's GitHub].

 In the near-future, I want to make improvements.
-I would like to change to CRC-16 from CRC-8, since the CRC_16 library is already  part of the IDE.
+I would like to change to CRC-16 from CRC-8, since the CRC-16 library is already  part of the IDE.

 # License